jorgebucaran/hyperapp/README.md

 # Flea

-Flyweight frontend UI library based in virtual DOM and ES6 tagged template literals
+Flea is a library for building frontend apps based in [Snabbdom] and ES6 tagged template literals.